Finding the Best Chef Knife

 Intended Use: If you often cook with larger food items or in bulk, a larger knife blade can really come in handy.
 While a shorter blade offers a bit more precision and grace.

 Other Knives in your Cabinet: This is an often forgotten consideration.
 For example, if you already have a good Santoku, you likely don’t need a smaller chef’s knife due to the overlap in performance.
 But a large chef’s knife might help you bridge the gap between the Santoku and larger tasks.
 On the other hand, if you don’t have a Santoku, a chef knife of medium size is a good general all-purpose option that covers a lot of ground.
+Be sure to also check out our latest article, How to Use Chef Knives.

 It goes without saying that the handle should feel safe, secure and comfortable in your hand.
 The design should be ergonomic so as to reduce wrist strain.
 It should also provide ample clearance on the underside so that you don’t scrape your knuckles when chopping.